 - flavors : the sweet blend of vanilla and cocoa in a delicious cake!

 - texture : this marbled cake is particularly moist and remains so for several days.
+Perfect for children's (and adults') snacks.

 - difficulty level : easy to prepare!
 The most technical gesture will be to alternate the chocolate paste and the vanilla paste in the mold (therefore not very complicated).
+To bake it, you will need a loaf cake pan.
+I use this cake pan, for heat conduction it is the best.

-Details on some ingredients
+Details on some ingredients of the recipe

-- Butter : you need soft and well softened butter.
+- butter : you need soft and well softened butter.

-- Milk : I prefer to use whole milk because it contributes to the softness of the cake.
+- milk : I prefer to use whole milk because it contributes to the softness of the cake.
 Alternatively, you can use semi-skimmed milk.

 - liquid cream : take whole liquid cream 30% mg.